omn-Kane/my-todolist/README.md

 > - Will be nice if you can git tag the tasks by number

 ### Solution
+Starting:
+Fixed a spelling mistake, 'What shoud I do?' to 'What should I do?'

+Task 1:
+front-end - Converted all todos that gets generated, from plain text into forms, allowing each todo to updated(be edited) via a basic form post. back-end - Added a post handler for edits of a specific todo item, this handler will replace the existing item's value with the new value.

 Explain what you have done here and why...